apideck-libraries/vault-js/README.md

 ## Prerequisites

-Before opening the Vault modal with vault-js, you need to create a Vault session from your backend using the Vault API or one of our [SDKs](https://docs.apideck.com/sdks).
+Before opening the Vault modal with `@apideck/vault-js`, you need to create a Vault session from your backend using the Vault API or one of our [SDKs](https://docs.apideck.com/sdks).
 Find out more in the [docs](https://docs.apideck.com/apis/vault/reference#operation/sessionsCreate).

 ## Usage

-Pass the JWT you got from the Vault session to `vault-js`:
+Pass the JWT you got from the Vault session to `@apideck/vault-js`:

 ```js
 import { ApideckVault } from '@apideck/vault-js';